craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Five - Level Four; Four Corners.md

 - While crushing a limb, the Bonebuster deals 2d8 bludgeoning damage to the character, and they will have their choice of a *Broken Arm* or a *Broken Leg*.
 A character with a *Broken Arm* has Disadvantage on Attack Rolls, Strength Saving Throws, and Strength or Dexterity Checks.
 A character with a *Broken Leg* has Disadvantage on Dexterity Saving Throws, and Strength or Dexterity Checks, and their speed is halved.
 #### Beast Barracks
 - This chamber is one of many beast homes within the mountains of Kailkeep.
 Somehow, this creature is compensated by the Kobolds of Kailkeep.
-- The Barracks hold many lower power creatures that made their home here, and they are modestly housed, but are malnourished and conditioned to attack non-Kobolds on detection.
+- The Barracks hold many lower power creatures that made their home here.
+These creatures are modestly housed, but are malnourished and conditioned to attack non-Kobolds on detection.
 - Blind Dogs, Mindless Guand, Mountain Cats, and even some Madwalkers are common in the Fourth level of Kailkeep.
 #### False Oasis
 - A pool of water being fed by the walls of the mountain is the main feature of this room.
 A poor trap, this water is simply non-potable, and will inflict the Poisoned condition for 36 hours upon consumption if the consumer does not succeed on a DC 18 Con Save.